 Table 3 displays the percentage of Health Home participants who were newly enrolled during the quarter.
 As expected, the largest proportions of new enrollees per provider were during the initial quarters, and they decreased over time.
 However, providers were still enrolling new participants into the Health Homes program more than a year after they initially began registering participants.
-There were three providers that began serving participants in the most recent quarter.
+There was one provider that began serving participants in quarter nine.